 If you don’t live in a dormitory, I suggest you get yourself a roommate.
 Many apartments in Japan have two or more rooms, or maybe you live in a house.
 Indeed, the rent cost will be much cheaper than if you have to live by yourself.
 Likewise, having a roommate can also ease your burden in paying those expensive bills.
 You can split the bills with your roommate instead of paying it all on your own.

 Besides, isn’t living in a foreign country a scary thing for some people?
 By having a roommate or living in a share house, you will feel less lonely, and also have a friend to help while you are not feeling well.
 You have to give your parents peace of mind back in your country right?

 If you are an international student, maybe you are worried about what to look out for on your arrival in Japan.
 Don’t worry!
 Guidable is here to help!
-We will always be willing to support you by providing other interesting information.
+We will always be here to support you by providing other interesting and helpful information.
 Stay up to date, and don’t forget to read other tips for your life in Japan.